-So, no, there is no real easy-to-follow “stop harvesting when the stalks are smaller than a pencil” guidelines with home-grown asparagus, in my garden at least.
-Now I use the six-week harvest guide to know when to stop, as well as if most of the stalks are too small.
+After I figured out that there was no easy-to-follow “stop harvesting when the stalks are smaller than a pencil” guideline with home-grown asparagus – in my garden at least – I now use a six-week harvest guide to know when to stop, as well as if most of the stalks are getting too small.

 In other asparagus news, no one’s ever asked how the great asparagus experiment of 2011 went.
 Shocking, I know.
 Could have to do with the fact that I never mentioned it again, because, well…I, um…

 Shoot, you might guess where this is going.

 Yeah, I never actually cut any of the asparagus down in July or in August!
 I think I forgot – I can’t even remember now why I didn’t – and I didn’t do it in 2012, either.